dmulholl/ibis/readme.md

     >>> template.render({'foo': 1, 'bar': 2})
     '1 and 2'

-See the [package documentation](http://pythonhosted.org/ibis) for further details.
+See the package's [documentation](http://pythonhosted.org/ibis) for further details.

 Installation